 - 1 To insert the pen into holder, loosen the white thumbscrew and push a Sakura Gelly pen all the way in.
 Note that some pens are slightly thicker than others but become easier to insert over time.
-If the pen is difficult to insert, try rubbing it with sandpaper to to allow it to insert into the pen tool. - 2 Insert the pen holder into the carriage of the Creative Cutter, using the same opening as for the bladeholder. - 3 Verify that the lip of the pen holder is seated flush to the opening. - 4 Tighten the white thumbscrew to secure the pen holder in place.
+If the pen is difficult to insert, try rubbing it with sandpaper to wear it down a bit. - 2 Insert the pen holder into the carriage of the Creative Cutter, using the same opening as for the bladeholder. - 3 Verify that the lip of the pen holder is seated flush to the opening. - 4 Tighten the black thumbscrew to secure the pen holder in place.